hybridgroup/gopherconeu-2024/robot/mip/README.md

 ### step3

 Now lets try turning around.
-Stand up the MiP so it balances itself, then run this programs.
+Stand up the MiP so it balances itself, then run this program.
 It will turn around left and right in place.

 ```
 go run ./step3/ [MAC address or Bluetooth ID]